open-cluster-management/ci-cluster-config/README.md

 ## Updating a ClusterPool

-If yuou wish to update a ClusterPool to a newer OCP release, or create a new pool, you can do the following:
+If you wish to update a ClusterPool to a newer OCP release, or create a new pool, you can do the following:

 1. Clone this repository and checkout a new branch.
 2. Create a new ClusterImageSet in the appropriate folder (or create a new folder for a new Y-stream) in the `ci-pools/clusterimagesets` directory.  **Try to keep naming consistent as `openshift-vXYZ`.**